JoeyDesai/php-footballpicks/README.md

 1. **Database Connection Error**:
    - Check PostgreSQL is running: `sudo systemctl status postgresql`
-   - Verify database credentials in `backend/config/app.js`
+   - Verify database credentials in `backend/config/app.js` (all settings are hardcoded)
    - Ensure database exists and user has proper permissions
+   - Make sure the database user 'footballusr' exists with password 'password'

 2. **Frontend Not Loading**:
    - Check if backend is running on port 3001